'Borat' Sequel Grabs A Political News Cycle — At Least Momentarily

 Updated at 9:30 p.m.
 ET

-A scene from the new movie Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan, starring Sacha Baron Cohen, has become the latest political football during this fractious election season.
+A scene from the new movie Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan, starring Sacha Baron Cohen and directed by Jason Woliner, has become the latest political football during this fractious election season.

-On social media Wednesday, pundits and passerby alike commented on a scene involving President Trump's personal attorney, the polarizing and pugnacious former New York City Mayor Rudy Giuliani — although very few people have seen the movie, the debut of which Amazon has moved up from Friday to Thursday night.
+On social media Wednesday, pundits and passerby alike commented on a scene involving President Trump's personal attorney, the polarizing and pugnacious former New York City Mayor Rudy Giuliani — although very few people had seen the movie, the debut of which Amazon moved up from Friday to Thursday night.

 NPR critic Bob Mondello, who has seen Borat Subsequent Moviefilm, says: